How To Choose a Vet for Your Pet

 Hours of Operation

 Make sure that your vet’s hours are flexible enough that you are able to bring your pet in for non-emergency treatment.
 Ask if they are open weekday evenings or open on the weekend.
-All vets make arrangements for their clients’ pets to receive emergency treatment outside normal hours – although it may not actually be at their own practice if they don’t have the facilities so find out about this.
+All vets make arrangements for their clients’ pets to receive emergency treatment outside normal hours – although it may not actually be at their own practice if they don’t have the facilities to find out about this.
 You and your pet may be sent a lot further than you thought in the case of an emergency!

 Attitude of Staff

 When bringing your pet in for any treatment, you want to know that he/she is in good hands.
 How does the staff treat your pet?
 Are they sympathetic, interested, or engaged?
 Do they make your pet comfortable?
 Are they referring to your pet by name?
-Make sure that the care providers of your pet are just as interested in its well-being as you are.
+Make sure that the care providers of your pet are just as interested in their well-being as you are.
 Judge whether or not they are giving you all the required information and that there are no unanswered questions on your end.

 Veterinarians are for the most part generalists who perform a variety of medical and surgical procedures.
 But occasions arise for a specialist to take over – for an MRI scan as an example.
-Ask what other areas they specialize in, and if they are connected to outside specialists if the need arises.
+Ask what other areas they specialize in and if they are connected to outside specialists if the need arises.

 Many veterinarians today provide extra services such as puppy training and obedience classes.
 Most offer advice and factsheets to help you care for your pet.
 If you’re interested in what other services your local vet provides, give them a call or see if they’ve got a website.